ocaml/v2.ocaml.org/site/learn/teaching-ocaml.md

 1. [Université Paris-Diderot (pf5)](http://www.pps.univ-paris-diderot.fr/~treinen/teaching/pf5/)
 1. [Aarhus University](https://services.brics.dk/java/courseadmin/dOvs) (along with Java)

-### Goolge map of the course
+### Google map of the course

 [Add your course to the map!](https://www.google.com/maps/d/edit?mid=zk8_K4G_usic.kkzYvEvqV44Q)

-_(Tip: Click on the relevant layer (e.g., US,EU) if missing add a new one, search for your university, click on the markup and click on "Add to map", fill in the info fields and you are done.)_
+_(Tip: Click on the relevant layer (e.g., US,EU), search for your University, click on the marker and click on "Add to map", fill in the info fields and you are done!)_

 <iframe src="https://www.google.com/maps/d/embed?mid=zk8_K4G_usic.kkzYvEvqV44Q" width="640" height="480"></iframe>